au-ts/libgdb/README.md

 state in libGDB by registering inferiors, handle communication between the host machine (running GDB) and libGDB, and pass along faults to the library.

-This repository contains two examples - `microkit_sddf_serial` and `microkit_integrated_serial`.
+This repository contains three examples - `microkit_sddf_serial`, `microkit_sddf_net`, `microkit_integrated_serial`.

-These two examples show different ways that a debugger can be implemented. `microkit_integrated_serial` uses an internal polling UART driver for input whereas `microkit_sddf_serial` is sDDF-compliant and contains an sDDF subsystem with a separate UART driver as well as recieve and transmit virtualisers.
+These examples show different ways that a debugger can be implemented.

+`microkit_integrated_serial` uses an internal polling UART driver for IO.

+`microkit_sddf_serial` uses an sDDF serial subsystem.

+`microkit_sddf_net` uses an sDDF-net subsystem and provides debugging over TCP on port 1234.
+This method works the best for connecting to GDB from tools like VSCode (an example launch.json config for the VSCode Native Debug extension is provided in the example directory).

 ## Dependencies